afollestad/ason/README.md

 # Dependency

-The dependency *will be available on jCenter shortly*, if it doesn't resolve yet, please wait a bit longer.
+The dependency is available via jCenter.

 ### Gradle (Java)